 by Andrew Solender

 With the various protests, marches and rallies following the election and inauguration of President Trump, young people and liberals have served notice they wish to be a vocal and active opposition.
 However, their chosen method may not be the best one for defeating Trump and putting power back into the hands of progressives.
-If that is what these protesters wish to accomplish, they must change course.
+If that is what these protesters wish to accomplish, they must change course and focus on grassroots party organizing.

 With Donald Trump as president and Republican majorities in the House of Representatives and Senate, the Democrats are fully in the minority for the first time since 2004 (and not, as claimed by conservative pundit Ann Coulter, 1928).
 With this status, liberals have a new role to play, and so far they are playing it with all the skill and finesse of a drunk Steven Seagal.